 Symptoms of anal cancer are not always apparent.
 Many cases, however, are discovered early during rectal exams because of the cancer’s formation on an easily accessible part of the body.
 Physicians can also perform an anal Pap test or digital rectal exam (DRE) for high-risk patients, or those showing symptoms.
 Signs of anal cancer may include:

 - Anal bleeding or itching

 - Narrower stools or change in bowel habits

 - Unusual anal discharge

 - Enlarged lymph nodes in the anal or groin region

 Anal Cancer Prevention

 Although some people with anal cancer have no risk factors, there are steps that men and women can take to help reduce their risk for the disease.
 The most effective prevention method is to avoid HPV infection through an HPV vaccine.
-Condoms have been shown to reduce risk, but cannot eliminate it completely due to the possibility of skin contact.
+Using condoms can reduce risk, but cannot eliminate it completely due to the possibility of skin contact.
 Treating HIV can help control the infection and lower the risk for developing anal cancer.
 Since smokers face an increased risk, avoiding tobacco may also help reduce risk.